 What did you do for graduation/post graduation?

 After my 12th, I decided to pursue Mechanical Engineering.
 I believed a bachelor’s degree in Mechanical Engineering would not only help me learn about how machines worked but also help me establish a financially stable career.
 However, as I entered my third year, my father suffered a massive cardiac arrest.
 Throughout his hospitalization and his slow recovery period, I managed the family business.
 This meant that I had to miss college and my engineering grades suffered.
 I wanted to quit, but I soldiered on to graduate as the first engineer in my family.
-After graduating, I continued helping my father in his business before deciding to pursue my Master’s degree in Mechanical Engineering in the USA.
+After graduating, I continued helping my father in his business before deciding to pursue my Master’s degree in Mechanical Engineering from University of Texas, Arlington, USA.